Martín Salassa, CEO & Co-Founder of Cárbula tells us about new ways of selling and buying cars.

 Nowadays, we inspect cars remotely, we offer virtual test drives (using video technology), we use biometric validation technology to do all the paperwork legally, and we do home delivery of our cars.

-The world changed… the way of selling and buy cars, too.
+The world changed… the way of selling and buying cars, too.

 Did you benefit from any government grants, and did that help keep your business afloat?